derpylama/TE4_the_provider/api/documentation/documentation-calendar.md

 **Method:** `POST`

 ## Description
-An ednpoint to delete a sent invitation, the invitation can only be deleted if it is still pending, an accepted invitation will not be deleted.
+An ednpoint to delete a sent invitation or invited user.

 ## Parameters